alschmut/StructBuilderMacro/README.md

 An attached swift macro that produces a peer struct which implements the builder pattern.
 This allows the creation of the struct with minimal effort using default values.

 > **Important!**
-- This macro is intended to be used for simple structs, enums and classes (see below limitations)
+    <br>- This macro is intended to be used for simple structs, enums and classes (see below limitations)
-- Please report any issues you might encounter
+    <br>- Please report any issues you might encounter
-- Please star this repository, if your project makes use of it :)
+    <br>- Please star this repository, if your project makes use of it :)

 ### Example
 ```swift